42f/CUBE_3D/checklist.md

 angles @ 45 degres being weird

 # extra
-better sprite file
-add img for gun and target
 move from defined to keys in cub file for shades shades by columnes on floor and ceiling to be faster